nearform/otlp-blueprint/README.md

 Note that at this point in time we dont have db connectivity from the backend.

 ## Run postgres database in a docker container
-- Download the latest image of PostgreSQL by running `docker pull postgres`
+- Download the specific image of PostgreSQL by running `docker pull postgres:14.2-alpine`
 - Run below docker command to spin up a local postgres db instance
 ```
     docker run /